 Curriculum

-Your degree will be a mix of core coursework (15 credits), courses from your area of specialization (15 credits), and an internship (9 credits).
+Your degree will be a mix of core coursework (12 credits), courses from your area of specialization (12 credits), and a culminating experience capstone with thesis, project, or internship (9 credits).

 Here you’ll study classic and contemporary works on organizational leadership, using the classics as a basis for analyzing the contemporary.